MiteshShah/miteshshah.github.io/_posts/linux/tutorials/2015-07-15-how-to-access-exfat-file-system-in-linux.markdown

 comments: true
 categories: linux/tutorials
 excerpt: "Linux doesn't provide native support to exFAT File System.
 In this tutorial I'll show you how to access the exFAT File System in Linux."
-tags: [Linux, Ubuntu, exFAT, Tutorials,]
+tags: [Linux, Ubuntu, EXFAT, Tutorials,]
 image:
   feature:
 date: 2015-07-15T15:05:27+05:30